 According to existing accounts, fear of pirate capture was a daily concern for coastal residents, rivaling more traditional fears of famine, plague, and war.

 What happened to these hundreds of thousands of men, women, and children?

 Most of them would have been taken to the thriving slave markets in places like Oran and Algiers.
 The fate of poor folk was generally a life of forced labor for men and a life of prostitution for women.

 For the wealthier captives there was the option of ransom, although that might take years, as it did in the case of Spanish novelist Miguel de Cervantes.

-Every leader from the unfortunate Charles I to Cromwell to King George IV was harried and tormented by marauding corsairs and forced to combat their effects on British moral—not to mention the impact such pillaging had on fishing and trading.
+Every leader from the unfortunate Charles I to Oliver Cromwell to King George IV was harried and tormented by marauding corsairs and forced to combat their effects on British morale—not to mention the impact such pillaging had on fishing and trading.

 Not until after the Second War of the Barbary Pirates ended in 1816 were travelers able to breathe freely when it came to sailing the seas.

 Lady Euphemia Marlington hasn’t been free in seventeen years—since she was captured by Corsairs and sold into a harem.
 Now the sultan is dead and Mia is back in London facing relentless newspapermen, an insatiably curious public, and her first Season.
 Worst of all is her ashamed father’s ultimatum: marry a man of his choosing or live out her life in seclusion.
 No doubt her potential groom is a demented octogenarian.
 Fortunately, Mia is no longer a girl, but a clever woman with a secret—and a plan of her own . . .